johnrsibert/JonzPandemic/index.md

 decreases steadily until the end of the time series.
 This downward trend my reflect improvement of medical care since the start of the pandemic.
 These mortality rate estimates seem very low and are probably biased downward by structural artifacts on the model, namely omission of the **R**ecovered compartment from the SIR model.
-That said, I am fairly confident that the generally downward trend is credible.
+That said, I am fairly confident that the generally downward trend is consistent with empirical CMR data.

 ### Model conclusions
 The data at hand are sufficiently informative to estimate the parameters of a simplified SIR model.
-The estimated transmission and mortality rates seem consistent with the observed prevalence trajectories.
+The estimated transmission and mortality rates trends seem consistent with the observed prevalence trajectories.

 I'm currently working on inclusion of a **R**ecovered compartment in a slightly less simple model, that is when I'm not drawing prevalence graphs.

 ## Quriosities